MotoXArchive/MotoXArchive/databasestructure.md

 #MotoXArchive Database Structure Guide

 For now this is going to be a very rough guide for the information that we need to have access to.
 A lot of this will not actually need to be stored within the database because it can be easily calculated from other information that will be in the database.
+There will also be a lot of information that is going to overlap between categories so it's important that the database is structured properly to eliminate redundancy.

 ##Rider
 There is a lot of information that needs to be available for each rider.
 Some of it is permanent, such as their name, but other things will change season to season.
 The temporary things can probably all be linked from other records instead of trying maintain a large number of separate records that will have to be updated between seasons.
 The statistics are another thing that should be done dynamically.
+I'm probably missing some stats that would be nice to track, but they will be taken from other categories anyway.

 * Permanent Identification
   * First Name